marcass/tank_lora/README.md

 ## Need to procure:
 * Better logic level P-channel mosfet, try NDP6020P
 * MCP112-300 (for 3v cutoff)
+* MCP112-315 and 5 more mosfets for cutting power to arduino when VIN<3.1V
 * 10.54k ohm resistor for voltage dividor (or slightly larger) (or MF1/4DCT52R1132F that is 11.3k)

 ## Hardware overview